Your Image Alt Text

 • Animal Production: 160–180 kg/head/year

-• Notes: Fast-establishing and good for erosion control; highly palatable.
+• Notes: Fast establishing, palatable, and good for erosion control.

-Fine cut and Katambora rhodes hay paddock in Brisbane region.
-One to celebrate with that yield!
+Fine cut and Katambora Rhodes hay paddock in Brisbane region — one to celebrate!

 4. Sabi Grass (Urochloa mosambicensis)